Dawakhana Shifaul Amraz

 Dawakhana Shifaul Amraz (Regd), was a Unani pharmaceutical company established in 1894 at Tijara, India.
 It was one of the largest manufacturer of many Unani medicine before the partition of India.

 History

 Dawakhana Shifaul Amraz was a registered Unani polyclinic and pharmaceutical company established in 1894 by Hakim Syed Karam Husain at Tijara, Rajputana, (Alwar).
 It was a flourishing Dawakhana until 1947.
 After the partition of India, it was relocated and moved to Jinsi Road, Jahangirabad, Bhopal.
 In 1975, another branch of the 'Dawakhana' was set up at Aligarh where it lasted till 1994.
 The main Dawakhana at Bhopal existed till the year 2000 AD.

-Proprietary medicines

-Out of 275 proprietary medicines of the Dawakhana, some common polypharmaceutic preparations and products were: